 - 1. Be enrolled in the district by the start of the second semester - 2.
 Have earned at least 20 credits prior to the start of the second semester - 3.
 Have earned at least 3 credits from Mineral Point - 4.
+Earned all required credits (passing grade in all classes) - 5.
 Each case will be decided on an individual basis